Coldcard/firmware/docs/secure-elements.md

 Assume attackers have physical access to a COLDCARD, have opened the case, and can probe the bus connections between the MCU and SE1 or SE2.
-They may even desolder SE1 and SE2 from the board, and put active circuits between them and the MCU &mdash; an active MiTM attack.
+They may even de-solder SE1 and SE2 from the board, and put active circuits between them and the MCU &mdash; an active MiTM attack.